codecsuman/instagram/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
+Contributions, issues, and feature requests are welcome.

 1. Fork the repository
 2. Create your feature branch: `git checkout -b feature/your-feature`
-3. Commit your changes: `git commit -m 'Add: your feature'`
+3. Commit your changes: `git commit -m "Add: your feature"`
 4. Push to the branch: `git push origin feature/your-feature`
 5. Open a Pull Request